ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

-# Linear Discriminant Analysis Intution
+# Linear Discriminant Analysis Intuition

 Linear discriminant analysis is a method to find a linear combination of features that seperates two or more classes/groups of objects or events.
 LDA is a predisisor to logistic regression to perform classification.
 If the problem statement and dataset satisfies the requirement of linear discriminant analysis, it always out performs logistic regression interms of accuracy.